imagej/imagej.github.io/_pages/Git.md

 ## Why do we use Git?

-  - Git is a first-class [distributed](wikipedia_Distributed_version_control "wikilink") [version control](wikipedia_Version_control "wikilink") system, so we use it to keep a record of changes to avoid loss-of-work and to appropriately explain/document changes as projects develop.
+  - Git is a first-class {% include wikipedia title='Distributed version control' text='distributed'%} {% include wikipedia title='Version control' text='version control'%} system, so we use it to keep a record of changes to avoid loss-of-work and to appropriately explain/document changes as projects develop.
   - Git history, which is composed of "snapshots" of the source code, can be used to go back at any point in time, which leads to reproducible science.

 ## Git tutorials